chrisxu333/uDB/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/chrisxu333/uDB)
 ![GitHub top language](https://img.shields.io/github/languages/top/chrisxu333/uDB)

+*Due to personal reason and interest conflicts, I won't keep pushing my work to this repo until the entire project is finished :(*
+***

 uDB is a relational database with its unique adaptiveness feature.
 Given a certain workload, it could quickly fits itself in with self-adjust storage layout, buffer pool, index construction and much more.